nefarius/docs.nefarius.at/docs/projects/VirtualPad/Runtime/Collecting-Traces.md

 # Collecting Runtime Trace Logs

+## Preparations

+Download the file [`nssvpd_debugging.reg`](nssvpd_debugging.reg) to some arbitrary location on your PC and execute it.
+Confirm the upcoming dialogs and reboot once.

 ## Remote Collection, Driver and Runtime

 Open a PowerShell/Windows Terminal **as Administrator**.
 If unsure how to do: consult a search engine of your choice 😉